December 18, 2025 – A mild winter afternoon in a suburban Midwest neighborhood

 "Oh, those are dangerous," Liora said, her eyes lighting up.
 "One leads to ten.
 We should do a cookie swap—a real neighborhood thing.
 Though I think we’re the only ones under sixty on this block."

 "Hold on—be right back!"
-Liora dashed inside, the screen door clicking shut, and returned a moment later with a handful of juice boxes.
-She tossed them to the kids.
-"Sorry about that!
-Recommendations?
-Start small.
-We did the swing set first, then the fire pit.
-A patio would be great—perfect for summer barbecues."
+Liora dashed inside, the screen door clicking shut, and returned a moment later with a handful of juice boxes to toss to the kids.
+She apologized for the interruption and suggested that if he ever builds a patio, he should start small, just as they had done with the swing set and the fire pit.

 "It is," Liora said.
 "Mia loves roasting marshmallows, even if the dogs do beg for them nonstop.
 You know, you should come over sometime.
 We’ll do a proper neighbor barbecue when it warms up."

-"I’d like that," Johnathan said, a genuine warmth in his voice.
+"I’d like that," Johnathan said, with genuine warmth.
 "It’s a deal."

 Go To >>>